hsieh2000/nodejs_gallery/README.md

 ## 7. Other way to add media

-   When you try to upload massive files or a big files through gallery upload function, the system might shutdown.
+   When you try to upload massive files or a big files through gallery upload function, the system might crash.
    Here provides an alternative way to add media.
    This gallery is developed using the Express framework, we use express-generator to build framework automatically.